gekiclaws/mla-chrome-extension/README.md

-# mla-8-chrome-extension
+# mla-chrome-extension
-A Chrome extension to automatically cite websites in MLA 8 format.
+A Chrome extension to automatically cite websites in MLA 9 format.
 Includes special formatting for Chinese websites.
 To install the extension:
 1. Click the "code" button and download ZIP
 2. Unzip the file